NC22/KellyC-Image-Miner/README.md

 # ImageMiner
-Search image by color and hash throw web.
-Currently support download image DB from one site, written for testing and just for fun purposes
+Collect and Search images by color and search similar images by hash.
+Currently support collecting images from one site as an example, written for testing and just for fun purposes

 <img src="https://raw.githubusercontent.com/NC22/ImageMiner/master/example.png">